-Following years of hard work by Neal’s Yard Remedies, other likeminded organisations, and thanks to your widespread public support, the UK government has recently announced that it will be banning microbeads from sale and manufacture in the UK by the end of 2017.
+Following years of hard work by Neal’s Yard Remedies, other likeminded organisations, and thanks to your widespread public support, the UK government has implemented a consultation to ban microbeads, proposing the ban on sale would start in June 2018.

-We need to keep the pressure up to ensure that – given the hundreds of tonnes of microbeads that get into UK oceans every year – this ban is brought into force as soon as possible, and that it is as robust and comprehensive as possible.
+Given that hundreds of tonnes of microbeads that get into UK oceans every year, this ban should be brought into force more quickly, and we will also be maintaining pressure to ensure that it is as robust and comprehensive as possible.